BeeChains/starbuckscrypto.github.io/index.md

 Welcome to starbuckscrypto domain!!!

-This is in anticipation of adopting crypto.
+This site is created in anticipation and preparation of coffee shops adopting crypto.

 I missed coffee to many times to have had crypto in a mobile wallet but no cash on me, for real though.